NYS Senate ethics hearing postponed

 ALBANY, N.Y.
-(NEWS10) – The New York State Senate was scheduled to hold a hearing today on government ethics oversight and enforcement.
-But, it was postponed to avoid a possible violation of Open Meetings Law.
+(NEWS10) — The New York State Senate was scheduled to hold a hearing Monday on government ethics oversight and enforcement, but it was postponed to avoid a possible violation of Open Meetings Law.

+State lawmakers have been accustomed to Zooming in to conduct business throughout the pandemic.
+But the recent end of the COVID-19 state disaster emergency put a wrench into the Senate Ethics Committee’s hearing plans.

 Lawmakers on both sides of the aisle have criticized JCOPE.